spwhitton/consfigurator/doc/ideas.rst

 Connections
 -----------

-- :SBCL could (fork and) SAVE-LISP-AND-DIE.
-That way, we have something that a cronjob can call to re-run the deployment to ensure that all properties remain applied.
-Need to think about how the property which sets up the cronjob will be specified in consfigs -- does it make sense to allow passing in arbitrary deployments, or do we only allow re-running exactly the same thing?
-If the former, the saved image will need to take some sort of command line input telling it what arguments to pass to DEPLOY*.

 - Basic infrastructure for connections which work with just input and output streams connected to an interactive POSIX sh somewhere, like TRAMP, and probably using ``base64 -d`` for WRITEFILE.
 Probably the basic connection